nextflow-io/nf-hack17-tutorial/README.md

 nextflow run script6.nf -resume --reads 'data/ggal/*_{1,2}.fq'
 ```

-It creates the final report in the `result` folder in the current work directory.
+It creates the final report in the `results` folder in the current work directory.

 In this script note the use of the [mix](https://www.nextflow.io/docs/latest/operator.html#mix)
 and [collect](https://www.nextflow.io/docs/latest/operator.html#collect) operators chained